 In this ultimate guide, we’ll explore the four different types of writing – with practical exercises and tips on how to apply each style.
-Your ability to make money from your writing comes down to how successful you can be at mastering the different types and styles there are.

 Having been a freelance writer for 10+ years, I’ll also show you the different types of writing jobs you should consider, as well as how profitable they can be – and how to land them!

 In each section I’ll include simple exercises and techniques, so you can track your improvement and build the writing skills you need to make it your career.